tmohme/HttpServer-PerfComp/README.md

 You can stop the servers with `Ctrl-C` in their terminals.

-In case you overloaded your systems (and the test exploded), you should restart the both servers and reduce the generated load by decreasing e.g. `maxUsersPerSec`
+In case you overloaded your systems (and the test exploded), you should restart both servers and reduce the generated load e.g. by decreasing `maxUsersPerSec`

-You will notice, the the numbers for both servers look very similar.
+You will notice, that the numbers for both servers look very similar.
-What these reports don't tell you is, that the Netty server consumes **far less CPU cycles and memory** than the SpringBoot server.
+What these reports don't tell you, is that the Netty server consumes **far less CPU cycles and memory** than the SpringBoot server.
 This can easily be observed with tools like `jvisualvm` or `jmc`.

 On my machine (3.5 GHz Intel Core i7, 8GB RAM), I can run up to 100 users/s and still getting response times below 2ms for 90% of the requests (both servers).